pablowatfi/news-bias/README.md

 poetry install
 ```

-3. Download the model files:
+3. Set up the model:

+The DistilBERT model was trained in Google Colab due to its computational requirements.
 The model files are not included in the repository due to their size.
-You can either:
+You have two options:

-- Train your own model using the Jupyter notebook `news_bias_finetune_distilbert_bias.ipynb`
+Option A: Train your own model
+- Open `news_bias_finetune_distilbert_bias.ipynb` in Google Colab
-- Request access to the pre-trained model files
+- Follow the notebook instructions to train the model
+- Download the resulting `bias_model` folder
+- Place it in `src/news_bias/models/bias_model/`

-Place the model files in `src/news_bias/models/bias_model/`.
+Option B: Request access to the pre-trained model files and place them in the same location.

 ## Usage